Bitdeer: United States

-In the U.S., Bitdeer has mining facilities in Tennessee, Texas, and Washington.
-The company operates a mine established in East Knoxville, Tennessee in 2018.
-The facility drew 63 megawatts of power, as of 2022.
-In 2024, Bitdeer had approximately 30 employees in Knoxville and was the Knoxville Utility Board's largest industrial customer.
+In the United States, Bitdeer operates mining facilities in Tennessee, Texas, Washington, and Ohio.

+Bitdeer has been operating a mining facility in East Knoxville, Tennessee since 2018; the facility drew 63 megawatts of power as of 2022.
+In 2024, the company had approximately 30 employees in Knoxville and was the Knoxville Utilities Board's largest industrial customer, accounting for 9.4 percent of the utility's total electric sales in 2023.